On Maximum Differential Coloring of Planar Graphs: Introduction

+The proof is straightforward: one of the vertices of $G$ has to be labeled $\lceil \frac{n}{2} \rceil$ and since $G$ is connected that vertex must have at least one neighbor which (regardless of its label) would make the difference along that edge at most $\lfloor \frac{n}{2} \rfloor$.

-Another line of research focuses on finding the differential chromatic number for special classes of graphs, i.e., solving the maximum differential coloring problem optimally on special graphs.
-The differential chromatic number is known for Hamming graphs~\cite{abhamming}, meshes~\cite{abrsstv}, hypercubes~\cite{abrsstv,Wang20091947}, complete binary tree~\cite{weili} and complete $k$-ary trees for odd values of $k$~\cite{abktree}.
-Isaak {\em et al.} ~\cite{Isaak98powersof} gives a greedy algorithm to compute the differential chromatic number of complement of interval graphs, threshold graphs and arborescent comparability graphs by computing the $k$-th power of a Hamiltonian path.
-Also tight upper bounds are known for 3D meshes~\cite{3dmesh} and d-D meshes~\cite{ddmesh}.
-Weili {\em et al.}~\cite{weili} also compute the differential chromatic number for special graphs which they call caterpillars (however, their caterpillars are not the standard caterpillar graphs we are interested in).
+The maximum differential coloring problem is also known as the ``anti-bandwidth problem''~\cite{abktree}.
+Heuristics for the maximum differential coloring problem have been suggested by Duarte {\em et al.}~\cite{grasp} using LP-formulation, by Bansal {\em et al.}~\cite{memetic} using memetic algorithms and by Hu {\em et al.}~\cite{hu2010} using spectral based methods.
+Another line of research focuses on solving the maximum differential coloring problem optimally for special classes of graphs, e.g., Hamming graphs~\cite{abhamming}, meshes~\cite{3dmesh}, hypercubes~\cite{abrsstv,Wang20091947}, complete binary trees~\cite{weili} and complete $k$-ary trees for odd values of $k$~\cite{abktree}.
+Isaak {\em et al.}~\cite{Isaak98powersof} give a greedy algorithm for the differential chromatic number of complement of interval and threshold graphs by computing the $k$-th power of a Hamiltonian path.
+Weili {\em et al.}~\cite{weili} compute the differential chromatic number for what they call ``caterpillars'' (but which differ from the standard graph-theoretic caterpillars).